nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 </div>

-A macro that returns true whenever a face object contains a font face that contains fixed-width (or &lsquo;monospace&rsquo;, `fixed-pitch`, etc.) glyphs.
+A macro that returns true whenever a face object contains a font face that contains fixed-width (or &lsquo;monospace&rsquo;, &lsquo;fixed-pitch&rsquo;, etc.) glyphs.

 <hr>